What Is the Best Diversification Method for Stock Investing?

 Plan to move monies in and out of investments as needed due to economic and global events, and do not just stick your money somewhere and hope.
-Investments are like a garden that you must plant, weed, watch over carefully, and eventually harvest the abundance because if you do not they will die on the vine.
+Investing in stocks is like having a garden that you must plant, weed, watch over carefully, and eventually harvest the abundance, because if you do not, they will die on the vine.

-Go to the TechniTrader Learning Center and watch a training webinar for experienced traders.
+Go to the TechniTrader Learning Center and watch a training webinar.